-Soft cinnamon roll dough, melted butter, and a cinnamon sugar mix rolled and braided into these pretty little cinnamon twists.
-A little extra effort but the ingredients for this recipe are simple and this makes a really nice weekend breakfast or afternoon snack with a cup of tea or coffee.
+Soft cinnamon roll dough, melted butter, and a sweet cinnamon sugar mix rolled and braided into these pretty little cinnamon twists.
+This recipe requires a little extra effort but the ingredients for this recipe are simple and you'll end up with a really nice weekend breakfast or afternoon snack with a cup of tea or coffee.

-You can make these breakfast buns for a weekend brunch, for an afternoon coffee date or for a special dessert at home with your family.
+You can make these twisted cinnamon rolls for a weekend brunch, for an afternoon coffee date or for a special dessert at home with your family.

 You can serve them as is or make a powdered sugar glaze to decorate them.
 They're good either way.